-Third, using a bounding strategy, we show that incumbents obtain a larger vote share (by 3.0 to 19.8 percentage points) and are more likely to win (by 8.0 to 33.9 percentage points) than their closest challenger, conditional on running again.
-These effects may be driven in part by the fact that incumbents face fewer competitors from their own political orientation.
-However, beyond candidate and party decisions to compete, incumbency advantage may also be driven by voters rallying the incumbent in the next election, for instance because incumbents receive more contributions or run better campaigns.
-We explore this possibility by measuring effects on campaign expenditures and on the content of two-page candidate manifestos mailed by the state to all registered voters.
+Fourth, using a bounding strategy, we show that incumbents obtain a larger vote share (by 3.0 to 19.8 percentage points) and are more likely to win (by 8.0 to 33.9 percentage points) than their closest challenger, conditional on running again.
+We also find that incumbents who run again face fewer ideologically close competitors than challengers who run again, which may partly drive the effect on winning.
+However, beyond candidate and party decisions to compete, incumbency advantage may also be driven by voters rallying the incumbent in the next election.
+In fact, incumbents may receive more contributions or run better campaigns.
+We explore these possibilities by measuring effects on campaign expenditures and on the content of two-page candidate manifestos mailed by the state to all registered voters.
 While incumbents do not raise significantly more money than their closest challenger in the previous election, conditional on running again, we find that their manifestos are more original, where manifesto originality is defined relatively to other candidates from the same party.
-The latter result suggests that incumbents' communication strategy is more personalized and better-tailored to their voters' preferences.
-Of course, this evidence is not sufficient to conclude that voter choice plays a crucial role.
-Because it is difficult to directly estimate which proportion of the effects on vote shares and on winning, conditional on running, is due to voters rallying the incumbent and to the lower number of competitors on their side, we turn to a separate regression discontinuity design, which measures the impact of qualifying for the runoff on the next elections' results, using the same sample of elections.
-Unlike winning the election (and becoming the incumbent), qualifying for the runoff has no effect on the number of competitors from the same orientation in the next election.
-However, it does increase candidates' future vote share.
-This effect indicates that candidates who do well in an election become focal points for voters.
-It suggests that part of the incumbency advantage is driven by voters' behavior as well.
+This suggests that incumbents' communication strategy is more personalized and better-tailored to their voters' preferences.
+Incumbents may also represent a focal point for voters in the subsequent election.
+To provide evidence on this mechanism, we use a separate regression discontinuity design and estimate the impact of qualifying for the runoff on the next election's results.
+Unlike winning the election (and becoming the incumbent), qualifying for the runoff does not generate the advantages coming from holding office, and we show that it does not affect the number of competitors from the same orientation in the next election.
+However, it does increase candidates' future vote share, conditional on running again.
+This suggests that candidates who do well in an election, even without being elected to office, become focal points for voters.
+Similarly, voters are likely to coordinate on the winner of the past election, contributing to the incumbency advantage that we document.